 Most vegetables can be dehydrated.
 Take advantage of the summer harvest and dehydrate some Carrots, beans, corn, broccoli, tomatoes for winter.
 Make your own kale chips for a nice addition to a salad.

 Making jerky (dehydrated meat, often with seasoning) is one of the oldest forms of meat preservation.
 Lean cuts are best.
 Use your imagination: beef, pork chicken, turkey, and even wild game like deer are excellent choices.
-For beef, eye of round is usually the best choice.
+For beef, the eye of round is usually the best choice.
 You can also make jerky from ground meat as well.
 Make sure you follow sound preparation practices to make sure the meat is thoroughly cooked and preserved.
-Follow your recipe or manufacturers directions carefully.
+Follow your recipe or manufacturer’s directions carefully.

-Dehydrating herbs is a great way to preserve them for use year round.
+Dehydrating herbs is a great way to preserve them for use year-round.
 There are several ways to dry herbs including air drying, solar drying, oven, refrigerator, microwave, or using a food dehydrator.
 The method you choose depends on which type of herbs you want to dehydrate.

 How long does dehydrated food keep

 Shelf life of dehydrated fruit – 6 to 12 months

 Dehydrated fruit should be stored in an air-tight container such as freezer bags or mason jars.
 Stored in a cool, dry place such as the pantry fruit will last 6-12 months.
 If stored in the refrigerator, they should last 12-18 months.
 The exceptions are fruit like dried apple or banana chips, or dried figs which should be used within 3 months.

 Shelf life of dehydrated vegetables – 6 to 12 months